afrisenti-semeval/afrisent-semeval-2023/README.md

 We provide the trial data for the AfriSenti-SemEval 2023 Shared Task 12 for all the languages.
 Check the [Trialdata](README.md)

-# Training data.

-Please, visit the competition page to get access to the dataset: https://codalab.lisn.upsaclay.fr/competitions/7320.

 # Training Data